devangthesiya/Alpha-Blog/README.md

 # README

-This repository for a blog site.
+This repository is for a blog site.